wilhelm-lab/dlomix/.devcontainer/DEVELOPMENT_GUIDE.md

 # Development Guides for dlomix PyTorch Implementation

 This file provides guidelines for contributing PyTorch implementations to the dlomix project, a deep learning framework for proteomics.

-Based on your environment, please follow the respective guide:
+Based on your environment, please follow the respective setup guide:

 - [Dev Containers in VSCode](#dev-containers-in-vscode)
 - [Local Development Guide](#local-development-guide)
 - [Google Colab Development Guide](#google-colab-development-guide)

+For contributing, please follow our [implementation guidelines](#implementation-guidelines)

 ## Dev Containers in VSCode